MicrosoftDocs/quantum-docs-pr/articles/libraries/applications.md

 > The [simulation of molecular Hydrogen](TODO: link) is an interesting and brief sample.
 The model and experimental results reported in [O'Malley et. al.](https://arxiv.org/abs/1512.06860) only requires Pauli matrices and takes the form $\hat H = g\_{0}I\_0I\_1+g\_1{Z\_0}+g\_2{Z\_1}+g\_3{Z\_0}{Z\_1}+g\_4{Y\_0}{Y\_1}+g\_5{X\_0}{X\_1}$.
 This is an effective Hamiltonian only requiring only 2 qubits, where the constants $g$ are computed from the distance $R$ between the two Hydrogen atoms.
 Using canon functions, the Paulis are converted to unitaries and then evolved over short periods of time using the Trotter-Suzuki decomposition.
 A good approximation to the $H_2$ ground state can be created without using adiabatic state preparation, and so the ground state energy may be found directly by utilizing phase Estimation from the canon.

 ## Shor's Algorithm ##
-Shor's algorithm remains one of the most significant developments in quantum computing because it showed that quantum computers could be used to solve important and classically intractable problems.
+Shor's algorithm remains one of the most significant developments in quantum computing because it showed that quantum computers could be used to solve important, currently classically intractable problems.
-Shor's algorithm provides a fast way to factor numbers using a quantum computer.
+Shor's algorithm provides a fast way to factor large numbers using a quantum computer, a problem called *factoring*.
 The security of many present-day cryptosystems is based on the assumption that no fast algorithm exists for factoring.
 Thus Shor's algorithm has had a profound impact on how we think about security in a post-quantum world.